Research Briefings Recordings

 Nato’ we ho win is an innovative program developed in Saskatchewan that addresses the mental and physical health needs of Indigenous women who have experienced intimate partner violence (IPV) by increasing cultural connections and teaching practices that foster resilience.
 Participants engaged in trauma-and-violence-informed, artistic, and cultural programming designed to increase stress management skills, social support networks, coping skills, and knowledge of traditional Indigenous culture, as well as address issues related to the experience of IPV.

-- To learn about the elements of Nato’ we ho win and identify how Nato’ we ho win can be adapted for implementation in other communities and contexts.
+- The elements of Nato’ we ho win and identify how Nato’ we ho win can be adapted for implementation in other communities and contexts.

-- To identify benefits experienced by Indigenous women who participated in Nato’ we ho win, including findings of the mixed-methods intervention research.
+- The benefits experienced by Indigenous women who participated in Nato’ we ho win, including findings of the mixed-methods intervention research.

 Lori Deets was the Domestic Violence Advocate for the Moose Jaw Nato’ we ho win Group.
 Her role within the group and the community changed throughout the four years of the group.
 Lori came to the group as a Front-Line Worker at the Moose Jaw Transition House and as the Chair of the Wakamow Aboriginal Community Association.
 Lori is involved with non-profit/advocacy work locally, provincially and federally.
 Currently Lori is a student at First Nations University in the Indigenous Communications Arts program and is working towards a degree in Human Justice.